 Dialysis replaces kidney function but at only 10-15 percent of normal, Ewert said.

-“The lifespan of a person on dialysis is half that of a person the same age who is not on dialysis,” Ewert said.
-“The survival rate of dialysis is worse than many cancers.”
+“The lifespan of a person on dialysis is less than half that of a person the same age who is not on dialysis,” Ewert said.
+“Most cancer patients will live longer than patients on dialysis.”

 Care of the kidney

-Ewert said, once people have risk factors for kidney disease, they should eliminate red meat and salt from their diet as much as possible.
+Ewert said once people have risk factors for kidney disease they should limit red meat and salt in their diet as much as possible.
 A healthy, vegetable-based diet and regular exercise will help you avoid diabetes and high blood pressure, which in turn will help you avoid kidney disease.

 Ewert said because of advances in medicine, the number of people with diabetes who get kidney disease has decreased dramatically over the years.

-Alcohol does not cause kidney disease.
-Smoking may accelerate vascular disease, which can result in decreased blood flow to the kidney.
+Alcohol intake does not directly cause kidney disease, although can contribute to high blood pressure.
+Smoking may accelerate vascular disease, which can result in decreased blood flow to the kidneys.

 Defining kidney failure